ryantd42/NY-Legislative-Git/2023/A6965A-2023/bill.md

  THE PROVIDER'S CERTIFIED CAPACITY.
 THE CERTIFIED CAPACITY OF THE PROVID- ER IS CALCULATED BY TAKING INTO ACCOUNT CAPACITY CHANGES THROUGHOUT  THE YEAR,  MULTIPLIED BY ONE HUNDRED PERCENT OF THE YEAR'S DAYS.
+THE ADJUST- MENT WILL BEGIN ON JULY FIRST, TWO  THOUSAND  TWENTY-TWO  AND  SHALL  BE
+ A. 6965--A  3

-THE ADJUST- MENT WILL BEGIN ON JULY FIRST, TWO  THOUSAND  TWENTY-ONE  AND  SHALL  BE RECALCULATED  ON  AN ANNUAL BASIS BASED ON THE MOST CURRENT AND COMPLETE TWELVE MONTHS OF EXPERIENCE.
+ RECALCULATED  ON  AN ANNUAL BASIS BASED ON THE MOST CURRENT AND COMPLETE TWELVE MONTHS OF EXPERIENCE.
 THE OCCUPANCY ADJUSTMENT WILL BE THE LOWER OF  THE  PROVIDER'S  ACTUAL  OCCUPANCY  ADJUSTMENT  PERCENTAGE  OR  FIVE PERCENT.
   §  2.
-This  act  shall take effect immediately and shall be deemed to have been in full force and effect on and after April 1, 2023.
+This  act  shall take effect immediately and shall be deemed to have been in full force and effect on and after April 1, 2025.